yichaolemon/Messager/README.md

 # Messager
-Experimental messaging app written in Java.
+Experimental end-to-end encrypted messaging app written in Java.

 ## Requirements
 Docker, and it may help if you have more than one computers so that one of them can run the server code.
 I used a Raspberry Pi and it worked really great.